Browse Frequently Asked Questions in the sections below.

 If your unit has passed inspection, you will need to get in contact with your landlord to sign your lease.
 If your unit has not passed inspection, it is recommended that you do not sign a lease with the landlord until the unit passes inspection.
 If the unit fails an inspection for a second time, the BHA will not assist the unit and you may need to seek other options.

 Your case manager will not know the rent amount until after the unit passes inspection and up to 10 days thereafter.
+For an estimate on your portion of rent, you may utilize the HCV Rent Estimator.

 It is up to your landlord to notify you of the scheduled inspection.
 Please ensure the inspector can access all outlets and windows, and move any furniture which is blocking outlets or windows.